rkneece/rkneece.github.io/_projects/020 2025-02-01-founder and ceo.md

 Vocoli gained enterprise traction and media recognition in Wired, Fast Company, and Forbes.

-At HireCentral, I co-founded a leading niche career network in healthcare and life sciences, growing it to 500,000+ monthly visitors through SEO, content-driven marketing, and digital growth strategies.
+At HireCentral, I co-founded a leading niche career network in healthcare and life sciences, growing it to 500,000+ monthly visitors through organic SEO, content-driven marketing, and digital growth strategies.
 This success led to VC investment from Yahoo/HotJobs and positioned HireCentral as a top industry platform.

 Both ventures showcased my ability to scale businesses, drive innovation, and build high-value digital products.